ramasaimehar/PDF-document-question-answering-LLM-System/README.md

-Here's the enhanced README with emojis and details about setting up the AssemblyAI and Pinecone API keys:

----

 # 📄 PDF Document Question Answering LLM System

 **This project is a Streamlit app** that uses LangChain and OpenAI to enable users to query and retrieve answers from PDF documents.
-It uses **Pinecone** for vector storage and **GPT-3.5-turbo** for intelligent answers.
+It leverages **Pinecone** for vector storage and **GPT-3.5-turbo** for intelligent answers.

 ---